June 3–4, 2026 | Sheraton Parkway Toronto North Hotel & Suites, Richmond Hill, Ontario

 Transformative Change Awards Logo

-For more information, please visit the award's page here.
+To learn more about the award winners, please visit the award's page here.

 You can see the stories and videos of the last year’s Transformative Change Awards recipients here.